-Currently there are two Trustees for Trans people, Christina Beardsley and Elaine Sommers and one of their tasks is to ensure that Trans issues remain at the core of our vision, as well as included in every agenda, and in all our literature.
+Currently there is one trans trustee, Mercia McMahon and one of her tasks is to ensure that Trans issues remain at the core of our vision, as well as included in every agenda, and in all our literature.

 Two major issues Trans people of faith have consulted us about for advice is when their church has been hostile or unsupportive of their transition or when they have experienced obstacles to their request to marry in church.
 Trans people who wish to explore vocations to lay or ordained ministry can also need advice or reassurance.